BiswajitGhosal2000/BiswajitGhosal2000/README.md

 👋 Hi, I’m @BiswajitGhosal2000

 🌱 I’m currently working as a **GenAI Developer** with 2 years of experience in building AI-powered applications and web solutions.
-My focus is on **Machine Learning, Generative AI, and Full Stack Development**.
+My focus is on **Generative AI, Machine Learning and Full Stack Development**.

 ---